CyrusTapps/FarmTastic/server/README.md

 2. The user object is directly in the response (not nested under a `data` property)
 3. All authentication requests should include the token in the Authorization header as `Bearer <token>`
 4. For protected routes, ensure the token is included in every request
+5. When purchasing animals, ensure the correct category is specified:
+   - "pet" for dogs and cats
+   - "livestock" for cows, pigs, chickens, horses, sheep, and goats

 ## Deployment